Sawii00/QuantumComputationDeployer/README.md

 Thesis project for the Bachelor in Computer, Electronics, and Telecommunications Engineering at UniPR.

+The configuration files can be provided when prompted by the Python Script.
+Format:
+- **Network Topology**: YAML
+- **Quantum Computation**: OpenQASM

+Examples can be found in the linked poster.

 ## Abstract
 _In this work, we present a software tool denoted as DQC Executor, that accepts as input the description of the network and the code of the algorithm, and